SIVASHANKARI04/Wine-Quality-Data-apply-ML/README.md

 To build a machine learning model that can accurately predict wine quality based on its physicochemical properties,

 and evaluate which algorithms perform best on this classification task.

+**🧹 Data Preparation**

+Missing Values: Checked and confirmed none.

+Outlier Treatment: Detected and handled using IQR method and z-score for features like alcohol and sulphates.

+Normalization: MinMaxScaler applied to scale numerical features.

+Class Balance: The quality scores are imbalanced (most are 5, 6).
+Addressed using techniques like class binning or SMOTE for balanced training.